zachary-krepelka/youtube-thumbnail-downloader/README.md

   -r <dir>  use <dir> as the [r]epo instead of $PWD

 Commands:
-  init         create an empty thumbnail repository in working directory add          add YouTube thumbnails to the index
+  init           create an empty thumbnail repository in working directory add [file(s)]  add YouTube thumbnails to the index
+                 links are read from [file(s)] if provided;
-               opens a text editor to paste YouTube links into scrape [-f]  retrieve metadata for thumbnails in the index exec         downloads thumbnails in the index get [-b]     add + scrape + exec stats        report number of thumbnails and their disk usage search       fuzzy find a thumbnail by its video's title uses chafa for image previews
+                 otherwise, a text editor opens to paste links into scrape [-f]    retrieve metadata for thumbnails in the index exec           downloads thumbnails in the index get [-b]       add + scrape + exec stats          report number of thumbnails and their disk usage search         fuzzy find a thumbnail by its video's title uses chafa for image previews

 Documentation:
   -h  display this [h]elp message and exit